 The best LGBT clubs in London

 By day, this East End favourite plates up brunch and burgers; by night, it’s London’s best pansexual party spot.
 The upstairs bar is fun for a warm-up drink, but the basement is where the club action happens.
-Regular nights include Uncontrollable Urge (eccentric electro on Wednesdays), Goldsnap! (gay girls and their friends on Thursdays) and SorryNotSorry Sundays (a monthly helping of ‘unapologetic pop’).
+Regular nights include Uncontrollable Urge (eccentric electro on Wednesdays) and SorryNotSorry Sundays (a monthly helping of ‘unapologetic pop’).
 It’s all very trendy but everyone is welcome: don’t be surprised to see drag queens rubbing shoulders with off-duty dads from nearby Stoke Newington.

 Formerly (and still commonly) known as Vogue Fabrics, this bijou Dalston basement hosts drag and spoken word events as well as genre-spanning club nights and parties.
 As its name suggests, it attracts a creative and fashion-conscious LGBT crowd who love to dress up (though no one will really care if you rock up in sneakers and a polo top).
 VFD has the chutzpah to host club nights with names like Cuntmafia and Sassitude, but never takes itself too seriously.
 After all, the venue’s most famous feature is the massive penis mural in the loos.

 Tucked away under a Turkish supermarket near Old Street, you’ll find this deliciously dingy disco basement.
-East Bloc is compact yet filled with intrigue as you slink from one grotto-like room to the next.
-The music varies from night to night, but it generally attracts a varied crowd including beardy homo hipsters, edgy East End drag queens and trendy gay girls with asymmetric haircuts.
-Two pieces of advice before you visit: 1) Don’t wear your best shoes because this definitely isn’t The Ritz.
-2) Come via an ATM machine because the bar is cash-only.
+Sedition, formerly known as East Bloc, is compact yet filled with intrigue as you slink from one grotto-like room to the next.
+The music jumps from night to night (think more underground dance music than Top 40), but it generally attracts a varied crowd including beardy homo hipsters, edgy East End drag queens and trendy gay girls with asymmetric haircuts.

 Held every Saturday in a huge cavernous space near London Bridge, XXL is the UK’s biggest bear night.
 It’s a men-only affair, but you don’t have to be hench ’n’ hairy to have fun: the crowd is friendly and anyone who enjoys whipping his top off on the dancefloor will feel at home.
 XXL is so popular that it regularly attracts up to 2,000 punters.
 Most will be found dancing to house remixes in the main area; others will slope off to explore the (in)famous dark room.